 - Prepare to evacuate means you should act quickly and take immediate action to protect your life and property.
-You should prepare to leave. - Evacuate immediately you must leave immediately as there is a risk to lives.
+Be ready to leave your property. - Evacuate immediately you must leave immediately as there is a risk to lives.

 Remember you can leave at any time if you feel unsafe.
 You do not need to wait to be told to evacuate.